jurplel/bowadnet/courses.md

 - 98-179: Student Taught Courses (StuCo): Introduction to Japanese Mahjong
 - 98-374: Student Taught Courses (StuCo): Steep by Steep: Investeagation into Tea Culture

 It's coming along.
-Notes coming summer.
+Notes on each coming in summer.

 If you would like to hear more about my experiences at CMU, [feel free to shoot me an email](mailto:bowad@bowad.net)!